redhat-openstack/website/source/uncategorized/testing-icehouse-using-tempest.html.md

 # Testing IceHouse using Tempest

-This page documents how to run tempest on an All-In-Once installation of RDO - IceHouse on RHEL, CentOS and Fedora 19/20.
+This page documents how to run tempest on an All-In-One installation of RDO - IceHouse on RHEL, CentOS and Fedora 19/20.

 *   **Assumption:** packstack is already installed

-## Enable tempest and demo provision
+## All-In-One

-### Generate Answer file
+#### Generate Answer file

         packstack --gen-answer-file=answers.txt

-### Enable tempest and demo
+#### Enable tempest and demo

 Edit answers.txt and set